bluerobotics/SolarSurferAPI/README.md

 `/telemetry`| GET, POST |
 `/command` | GET, POST |

-Most the time, users will only care about the non-raw endpoints as these contain the raw byte-streams to and from RockSeven.
 All POST and PUT requests require the correct `?token=` to be passed in the query string.

 ### GET on a collection